 Contact Testing Center

 The Cochise College Testing Center offers a variety of testing services to students, faculty and community members.
 The main testing center is located on the second floor of the Sierra Vista Campus Student Union, Building 1000.
-The Douglas Campus Testing Center is located in the Learning Commons Complex, Building 200.
+The Douglas Campus Testing Center is located on the east end of the BUS/CIS Building, Building 200.
 Testing is also provided at Cochise College centers on certain days and times each month.